x8lucas8x/blog/content/posts/9-the-low-hanging-fruits-of-technical-writing/index.md

 Whenever I see an introduction section of a technical document, I get ready for three things.
 They are: the context, the problem, and the solution's outcome.
 All in this precise order.
 A failure in that regard, will likely mean that your reader will have to skim back and forth in your text, trying to figure out the missing information.
 However, just like a code full of goto expressions can be a context switch nightmare.
 This isn't far, either.
 Being predictable in technical text is good.

 ### Helping others to help you
 If you write clear, concise and well-written text – the trifecta of writing – you will have less trouble when it comes to the long-lasting peer-review rounds.
 While that is still truth, I want to talk about an often overlooked aspect: the peer-review round itself.

 How many times have I seen engineers reply to a comment on their text, stating that they have explained whatever the commentor is asking in section X?
 That's it.
 They think, they already explained that well somewhere, and the commentor might not have been paying attention.

 Let me tell you one truth: when I see a comment like this, I think, oh well.
 I'll have a look later – more likely some other day.
 And there it goes, another day in which you are likely blocked waiting for a response of mine, which could be prevented, if you had put the effort to summarize why my question isn't a problem.
 And then definitely mentioned that I can find more on section X.

 Why would a reviewer behave like this?
 Well, because that someone has other stuff to care about.
 Plus, there is no downside in replying later.
 So, you should probably consider this dynamic, next time you make it hard for anyone else to help you.
-For more on the topic of getting help, there is a previous post of mine, which you might find useful: https://x8lucas8x.com/how-can-i-help-you.
+For more on the topic of getting help, there is a previous post of mine, which you might find useful: [How can I help you?](https://x8lucas8x.com/posts/how-can-i-help-you)

 ### Out of breath
 If there is something annoying in text, it is to be forced to stop midway in a sentence: to catch breath.
 Because the writer thought it was fine to amass forty-plus words together in a single phrase – often with little to no punctuation.
 Try reading the following sentence to have a sense of what I mean: